Frequently Asked Questions - Performance

 Who should an employee contact with concerns?

-Where can I access completed check-ins?
+Where can I access completed Check-in Forms?

 What happens if my supervisor refuses to participate?

-Where can I go to if I have questions regarding information contained in the FAQs or for more information on Achieve Together?
+Where can I go if I have questions regarding information contained in the FAQs or for more information on Achieve Together?

 What if my manager is on leave and cannot complete a check-in?